Texas Scottish Rite Hospital for Children (TSRHC)

 “We were small enough that we could guide our own curriculum, so to speak.
 I appreciated the time we got to spend with each other and the amount of research time we were given to accomplish what we wanted to do in the classroom.”

 During her time at UT Southwestern, Abbey completed a Prosthetics Department rotation at TSRHC and two orthotic rotations at outside facilities.
 She recalls, “I enjoyed rotations while in class two days a week.
 It really helped guide my education as I was receiving the clinical experience at the same time.”

 “We work with all kinds of different professionals—physical therapists, occupational therapists, doctors, orthopaedic surgeons, speech pathologists.
 It’s really helpful in making the best decisions for the patient, because we get to see the total aspect of their daily care.
-Prosthetics & Orthotics is a great field if you like working with other people, other professionals, because the education is unlimited and you get to learn so much every day, just by working with other health care professionals.”
+Prosthetics and Orthotics is a great field if you like working with other people because the education is unlimited and you get to learn so much every day, just by working with other health care professionals.”

 The Last Word